usamaqureshi27/EDA/README.md

 ## Analysis Approach
 Main analysis approach after loading and cleaning the dataset will be:
+EDA approach of analyzing data sets to summarize their main characteristics, by using statistical graphics and other data visualization methods.

+By conducting exploratory data analysis, I will identify patterns, outliers, and correlations in the data, allowing to make data-driven decisions and recommendations to optimize the store's operations and improve customer satisfaction.
 - Perform data visualization to gain insights into the dataset.
 Generate appropriate plots, such as histograms, scatter plots, or bar plots, to visualize different aspects of the data.
 - Analyze the sales trends over time.
 Identify the busiest months and days of the week in terms of sales.
 - Explore the top-selling products and countries based on the quantity sold.